Rookout/docs/docs/agent-setup.md

 ### Local Rule Targets

-As the Agent runs within your network, it allows you to direct the collected data into data sinks.
+As the ETL Agent runs within your network, it allows you to direct the collected data into data sinks.
 For example, debug messages can be sent to Elasticsearch or Splunk clusters.

 ### Data Redaction

-All data received by the agent undergoes a data redaction process based on the configuration set by the user.
+All data received by the ETL gent undergoes a data redaction process based on the configuration set by the user.

 ## Proxy Support

-The Rookout agent has HTTPS proxy support for advanced network configurations.
+The Rookout ETL Agent has HTTPS proxy support for advanced network configurations.
 As most production systems do have automated means for proxy detection, you should configure it statically.

-This can be done when installing the Agent:
+This can be done when installing the ETL Agent:
 ```bash
 setup.sh --token=[Your Rookout Token] --https-proxy=[Your Proxy Server]
 ```
 <div class="rookout-org-info"></div>

-Or by adding the HTTPS_PROXY configuration to the Agent configuration file at `/etc/default/rookout-agent` :
+Or by adding the HTTPS_PROXY configuration to the ETL Agent configuration file at `/etc/default/rookout-agent` :

 ```bash
 export HTTPS_PROXY=[Your Proxy Server]